Pet groomers clean, trim and shape the hair and nails of animals in salons, mobile grooming vans and pet shops.

 - experience working in a pet grooming salon

 - a qualification such as a New Zealand Certificate in Animal Management (Level 4) with a strand in Pet Grooming.
-This qualification will be offered from 2023.

 There are no specific secondary education requirements to become a pet groomer.
 However, biology is useful.